 As discussed above, NMSC's Selection Index adds your three section scores together and doubles them.
-In order to figure out what you need by section, you can simply work backward.
+In order to figure out what you need for each section, simply work backward.
 Divide your state's qualifying score by 2, and then split that up by 3 (or however you want based on your target scores for each section).

-Let's consider the average qualifying score of 216.
-If you have a selection score of 216, then your section scores add up to 108.
-To get this sum, you may score around 36 in each section, Math, Reading, and Writing and Language.
+Let's consider the average qualifying score of 215.
+If you have a selection score of 215, then your section scores add up to 108.
+To get this sum, you could score around 35-36 on each section (Math, Reading, and Writing and Language).

 If your goal is to be named National Merit Semifinalist, then you'll want to put in some effort toward prepping for the PSAT.
-Below you'll find links to useful resources, like official PSAT practice tests and sample questions.
+Below you'll find links to useful resources, such as official PSAT practice tests and sample questions.

 You'll need to crack the books to get a purrfect score.